-I’m sure that every dedicated traveler has at least one dream destination, a place on our planet they absolutely have to see before their ticket gets punched for the last time.
+I’m sure that every dedicated traveler has at least one dream destination, a place on our planet they absolutely have to see before their ticket gets punched.

 To build up anticipation, I didn’t rush to Petra straight away.
 I went north to Jaresh first which was a half day trip, but the next day off I went to Petra.
 I like to get a car and driver so I can stop along the way when I want and take pictures of unexpected sights, like the camels which got it into their head to cross the desert highway just when it got particularly busy and quite a few frustrated drivers had to hit the brakes.